Wolfsangel

-Wolfsangel (/de/, translation: "wolf's hook") or Crampon (/fr/), also known as Spastika (following Pelevin's novels) is a heraldic charge from mainly Germany and eastern France, which was inspired by medieval European wolf traps that consisted of a Z-shaped metal hook (called the Wolfsangel, or the crampon in French) that was hung by a chain from a crescent-shaped metal bar (called the Wolfsanker, or the hameçon in French).
-The stylized symbol of the Z-shape (also called the Doppelhaken, meaning the "double-hook") can include a central horizontal bar to give a Ƶ-symbol, which can be reversed and/or rotated; it is sometimes mistaken as being an ancient rune due to its similarity to the "gibor rune" of the pseudo Armanen runes.
+Wolfsangel (/de/, translation: 'wolf's hook') or Crampon (/fr/) is a heraldic charge from mainly Germany and eastern France, which was inspired by medieval European wolf traps that consisted of a Z-shaped metal hook (called the Wolfsangel, or the crampon in French) that was hung by a chain from a crescent-shaped metal bar (called the Wolfsanker, or the hameçon in French).
+The stylized symbol of the Z-shape (also called the Doppelhaken, meaning 'double-hook') can include a central horizontal bar to give a Ƶ-symbol, which can be reversed and/or rotated (ꑭ); it is sometimes mistaken as being an ancient rune due to its similarity to the "gibor rune" of the pseudo Armanen runes.

-It became an early symbol of German liberty and independence after its adoption as an emblem in various 15th-century peasant revolts, and also in the 17th-century Thirty Years' War.
+It became an early symbol of German liberty and independence after its adoption as an emblem in various 15th-century peasant revolts and also in the 17th-century Thirty Years' War.
 In pre-war Germany, interest in the Wolfsangel was revived by the popularity of Hermann Löns's 1910 novel Der Wehrwolf, which follows a hero in the Thirty Years' War.
 The Ƶ-symbol was later adopted by the Nazi Party, and was used by various German Wehrmacht and SS units such as the Waffen-SS Division Das Reich and the Waffen-SS Division Landstorm Nederland.
 The Anti-Defamation League, and others, list the Ƶ-symbol as a hate and a neo-Nazi symbol.